s27y/AWS-SAA-C02-Study-Guide/markmap.mm.md

 - can be used to configure access to AWS endpoint

 ## Internet Gateway
-- each ec2 instance doesn't know it's public ip, only igw knows it's public ip
+- each ec2 instance doesn't know it's public ip, only IGW knows it's public ip
 - one IGW per VPC

 ## Virtual Private Networks (VPNs)